UU-Hydro/GLOFRIM/README.rst

 If you want to use the code, you are free to download, apply, and share it within the GNU GPL 3.0 license.

-In case of application of this code or parts of it in any reports, please refer to the articles mention HOCH2017_ and HOCH2019_ as well as the Zenodo-release (version and DOI) used ZENODO_.
+In case of application of this code or parts of it in any reports, please refer to the articles in the reference section as well as the Zenodo-release (version and DOI).

 To make use of the BMI functions in PCR-GLOBWB, a typical workflow would look like this: